 The purpose of emotions is to energies and incite a bodily response, to promote a life serving action.
 Let’s consider basic life such as an amoeba.
 There it is, happily doing its thing, when at some moment the external world changes, for example, the media it is in begins to get warmer.
 If the amoeba has the capacity to sense this change, the purpose of its initial ‘emotion’ is to wake up, to be aware of that change.
 Next, in response to the perception of the change it will be to energise to do something.
 Finally, within its capacity, it will act to adapt to the change.
-This same simple cycle underlies emotions in human beings.
+Notice how these amoebic responses serve what the amoeba is needing at any instant, as opposed to what it is thinking about what is wrong with the external world, and how that should change.
+I recognise this same simple cycle underling emotions in human beings.
 Emotions are a series of processes which are initiated by a perceived stimulus, motivate to respond:

 Awakening.
 This cycle begins with a perception through the senses, a thought in the mind, or a body sensation which stimulates the body to enliven, to become more aware and alert.
 In awakening, the initial feeling is one that holds the sense of the uplifting and enhanced presence shared within both in fear and elation.
 The exact nature of this feeling is based upon the quality of the reactivity that has created it, of whether it is deemed pleasant or unpleasant.
 It is a felt impulse to enliven and bring focus, and is connected to life in that it is to serve the body to meet a perceived external change.